About Glomerular Disease Therapeutics Laboratory

 Patented therapeutic strategies in accelerated development

 1) The use of sialic acid precursors in the treatment of glomerular disease and nephrotic syndrome.
 U. S. patent and PCT have been filed.
 We welcome communication from parties interested in the licensing or commercialization of this patent.

 2) The use of recombinant Angiopoietin-like-4 and its mutants in the treatment of proteinuria, glomerular disease and nephrotic syndrome.
-A PCT have been filed.
+In addition to the original PCT, several other patent applications have been filed.
 We welcome communication from parties interested in the licensing or commercialization of this patent.

 Key recent publications

 - Clement LC, Macé C, Marshall CM, Del Nogal Avila M, Chugh SS.
 (2014) The Proteinuria-hypertriglyceridemia connection as a basis for novel therapeutics for nephrotic syndrome.
 Transl Res. pii:S1931-5244 (14).
 PMID: 25005737